Development Director Description and Application

 Please fill out this form and upload to it a 1-page cover letter explaining your interest in the position and resume or written narrative.
 If you’d prefer to email the materials or have any questions, please send to therootsjc(at)gmail(dot)com.

 Rolling deadline - open until filled.
 Preference given to those who apply early.
 Open to remote candidates.
-We are hoping for a start date of October 1, 2019.
+We are hoping for a start date of Fall 2019.